Vantha Rajavathaan Varuven: Production

-Shooting began in September 2018 at Georgia.
+Filming began in September 2018 at Georgia.
+The film's title was announced two months later.
+Filming was complete by January 2019.

 Music

-Hiphop Tamizha scored the film's soundtrack for Sundar C the fourth time, while collaborating for the first time with Silambarasan.
-The song Vaanga Machan Vaanga is a remix of the song of the same name from the yesteryear film, Madurai Veeran.The song modern muniyamma was a re-used song by Hiphop Thamizha From the Film Krishnarjuna Yudham Release Vantha Rajavathaan Varuven was released on 1 February 2019..
+Hiphop Tamizha scored the film's soundtrack.
+The song "Vaanga Machan Vaanga" is a remix of the song of the same name from the 1956 film, Madurai Veeran, and was released as a single on 23 January 2019.
+The song "Modern Muniyamma" is re-used from "Dhaari Choodu", composed by Hiphop Tamizha for the 2018 Telugu film Krishnarjuna Yudham.